tdziurko/tdziurko.github.io/source/_posts/2013-10-30-jak-rozmawiac-z-klientem-ktory-nie-wie-czego-chce-recenzja.markdown

 ---
 <!-- more -->

-Dear Reader
+<blockquote>Dear Reader
-    This post is in my native language as it is a review of book pyblished only in Poland.
-Please feel free to check my other posts which are mainly written in English.
+This post is in my native language as it is a review of book published only in Poland.
+Please feel free to check my other posts which are mainly written in English.</blockquote>

 Dość rzadko sięgam po książki informatyczne wydane w naszym ojczystym języku.
 Powód jest dość prozaiczny: z reguły w momencie, gdy wychodzi polskie tłumaczenie "JavaAwesomeWebFramework 1.2 w Akcji" po angielsku jest już  dostępna "JavaAwesomeWebFramework 2.0 in Action" i cała wiedza zawarta w polskiej wersji jest, delikatnie mówiąc, lekko nieaktualna.